HMS Rifleman (1809): Whaler and merchantman

 Voyage to Australia (1846–1848): In January 1846 Rifleman, of 402 tons (bm), Hammack, master, sailed for Sydney, Australia for the "Australia Line of Packet Ships".
 She arrived in Sydney on 3 June.
 She then sailed to Singapore and Manila, before returning to Sydney.
 She sailed for England on 26 October 1847 and arrived back in England on 2 March 1848.
 As she was returning, on 29 February 1848 she ran aground at Shoebury Nock, beneath the Nore.
 The fishing smack Catherine Mary offered her assistance, which Rifleman's master accepted.
 Catherine Mary remained until two steamers came up that were able to tow Rifleman off.
-Rifleman's cargo of tea, hemp, and tallow was valued at £16,000; she was also carrying a number of passengers.{efn|By some reports she was also carrying 40 tuns of sperm oil.
+Rifleman's cargo of tea, hemp, and tallow was valued at £16,000; she was also carrying a number of passengers.
 Catherine Mary submitted a claim for £125, which Rifleman's owners rejected.
 The matter went to court where the judge awarded the plaintiffs £200 on the grounds that small claims against valuable cargoes should be supported to encourage salvage efforts.

 Rifleman was an unusual name for a merchant ship, but unfortunately, not a unique one.
 After returning from Australia, Rifleman may have made a voyage to Rouen before once again sailing to Australia.

 Voyage to Australia (1850–1851): Rifleman, Hammack, master, sailed for Sydney in February 1850.
 She arrived in July.
 On 26 August she sailed for Batavia, in ballast.
 She sailed from Singapore for London on 21 March 1851.

 In 1852-1853 Rifleman apparently was not listed in LR.
 She did not reappear until 1854, by which time she had returned to whaling.

 3rd whaling voyage (1852–1856): Rifleman, under the command of J. Grossman, left Britain for Timor on 28 December 1852.
 She was reported off Gaby Island on 10 September 1853 with 250 barrels.
 She returned to Britain on 1 September 1856.